fmrtl73/pxdocs/content/key-management/vault/_index.md

 #### Existing Installation

-For an existing Portworx cluster, perform the following step to configure Vault as the secrets provider:

-  * Edit the Portworx DaemonSet `secret_type` field to `vault`, so that all the new Portworx nodes start using Vault:
+For an existing Portworx cluster, to configure Vault as the secrets provider, edit the Portworx DaemonSet `secret_type` field to `vault`, so that all the new Portworx nodes start using Vault:

 ```text
 kubectl edit daemonset portworx -n kube-system
 ```

 Add the `"-secret_type", "vault"` arguments to the `portworx` container in the DaemonSet.
 It should look something like this:

 ```text
 containers: